In the clinic for Dec. 12, 2025

 Dec.
 12, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Exact Sciences, Roivios.
+Clinical updates, including data readouts and publications: Beyondspring, Carrick, Corbus, Elicio, Genoscience, GRI, Immatics, Immunewalk, Novabridge, Okyo, Rhythm, Valneva.

 Briefs